lucidlayer/traceform/README.md

     ```
     Now you can open the demo app in your browser and test Traceform's highlighting features.

-## Why Traceform?<span style="position:absolute; left:-9999px; top:auto; width:1px; height:1px; overflow:hidden;"> Instant Code-to-UI Mapping for React Development</span>
+## Use Cases
+- **Large Codebases**: Quickly locate components in sprawling React apps.
+- **Team Onboarding**: Help new developers map UI elements to code.
+- **Complex UIs**: Debug nested or dynamically rendered components.

+## Why Traceform?

+Traceform provides instant code-to-UI mapping for React development, streamlining debugging and visualization.
 React development often involves a persistent disconnect: you write code in one place (your editor) and see results somewhere else (your browser).
 This cognitive gap costs developers significant time and focus, especially when trying to map complex UI elements back to their source code.
+Traceform boosts React UI debugging by providing real-time component tracing.
 Have you ever stared at a UI wondering which component renders it?

 Traceform eliminates this friction.
-By creating a direct visual connection between your code and the UI, Traceform increases React development velocity by eliminating guesswork.
+By creating a direct visual connection between your code and the UI, Traceform increases React development velocity and developer productivity by eliminating guesswork.
 It provides real-time visual component tracking directly within your existing VS Code and Chrome/Edge workflow.
 Developers debugging complex UIs benefit from instant visual feedback when selecting components in their codebase, reducing context-switching and boosting productivity.

 It's ideal for large codebases or onboarding new team members.